 - Open the shoulders, neck, and hips

-- Increases flexibility, especially in hips and spine
+- Increases flexibility, especially in the hips and spine

 - Improves digestion relieves constipation